adrem42/Copilot-for-FSLabs/topics/flows.md

 ##### voice_control = 0:
 The first brake application during taxi with the ground speed below 3 knots
 ___
-Note: you can do the checks above in any order.
+**Note: you can do the brake and flight control checks in any order.**
 ___
 ### During taxi